-This technical memorandum provides the results of a focused data verification and validation associated with 18 mixed material samples collected at the Fire Mountain Farms Newaukum Prairie Storage Unit.
-Samples were analyzed by Analytical Resources, Inc. (ARI) located in Tukwila, Washington.
-This data quality evaluation covers ARI data package 1710005.
-Samples submitted to ARI were analyzed for volatile organic compounds ([VOCs]; US Environmental Protection Agency [EPA] Method SW8260C), methanol (EPA Method SW8015C), pH (EPA Method 9045D), and total solids (Method SM2540 G-97).
+This technical memorandum provides the results of a focused data verification and validation associated with 19 mixed material samples and a trip blank collected at the Fire Mountain Farms Big Hanaford Storage Unit.
+Samples were analyzed by Analytical Resources, Inc (ARI) located in Tukwila, Washington.
+This data quality evaluation covers ARI data packages 1710014 and 17K0008.
+Samples submitted to ARI were analyzed for volatile organic compounds ([VOCs]; US Environmental Protection Agency [EPA] Method SW8260C), semivolatile organic compounds (SVOCs; EPA Method SW8270D), methanol (EPA Method SW8015C), polychlorinated biphenyls (PCBs; EPA 8082A), total and toxic characteristic leaching procedure (TCLP) cobalt (EPA Method 6010C), pH (EPA Method 9045D), and total solids (Method SM2540 G-97).

-The verification and validation check was conducted in accordance with guidance from applicable portions of EPA's National Functional Guidelines for Organic Data Review (EPA 2016b) and National Functional Guidelines for Inorganic Data Review (EPA 2016a), Landau Associates data validation standard operating procedures, and the project-specific quality assurance project plan (QAPP; LAI 2017a).
+The verification and validation check was conducted with guidance from applicable portions of EPA's National Functional Guidelines for Organic Data Review (EPA 2016b) and National Functional Guidelines for Inorganic Data Review (EPA 2016a).
 Landau Associates performed an EPA-equivalent Level IIA verification and validation check on each laboratory data package, which included the following:

-- Verification that the laboratory data package contained all necessary documentation (including chain-of-custody records; identification of samples received by the laboratory; date and time of receipt of the samples at the laboratory; sample conditions upon receipt at the laboratory; date and time of sample analysis; explanation of any significant corrective actions taken by the laboratory during the analytical process; and, if applicable, date of extraction, definition of laboratory data qualifiers, all sample-related quality control data, and quality control acceptance criteria). - Verification that all requested analyses, special cleanups, and special handling methods were performed. - Verification that quality control samples were analyzed as specified in the project QAPP (LAI 2017a) and the Waste Characterization Plan (LAI 2017b). - Evaluation of sample holding times. - Evaluation of quality control data compared to acceptance criteria, including method blanks, surrogate recoveries, matrix spike results, laboratory duplicate and/or replicate results, and laboratory control sample results. - Evaluation of reporting limits compared to target reporting limits specified in the project QAPP (LAI 2017a) and the Waste Characterization Plan (LAI 2017b). - Evaluation of overall data quality and completeness of analytical data.
+- Verification that the laboratory data package contained all necessary documentation (including chain-of-custody records; identification of samples received by the laboratory; date and time of receipt of the samples at the laboratory; sample conditions upon receipt at the laboratory; date and time of sample analysis; explanation of any significant corrective actions taken by the laboratory during the analytical process; and, if applicable, date of extraction, definition of laboratory data qualifiers, all sample-related quality control data, and quality control acceptance criteria). - Verification that all requested analyses, special cleanups, and special handling methods were performed. - Verification that quality control samples were analyzed as specified in the project QAPP (LAI 2017a) and the Waste Characterization Plan (LAI 2017b). - Evaluation of sample holding times. - Evaluation of quality control data compared to acceptance criteria, including method blanks, surrogate recoveries, matrix spike results, laboratory duplicate and/or replicate results, and laboratory control sample results. - Evaluation of reporting limits compared to target reporting limits specified in the project QAPP (LAI 2017a) and the Waste Characterization Plan (LAI 2017b).

+• Evaluation of overall data quality and completeness of analytical data.

 Data validation qualifiers are added to the sample results, as appropriate, based on the verification and validation check.
 The absence of a data qualifier indicates that the reported result is acceptable without qualification.
 The data quality evaluation is summarized below.
-All data was found to be acceptable with no qualifications.
+Data qualifiers are summarized in Table 1.